JohnBlue-git/BoostLibWebApi/README.md

 ## About this project

 The web api project are written using the `boost` framework.
-There are two type of web api server sample code provided, which are `block accept` and `async accept` type.
+There are two kinds of web api server sample code provided, which are respectively using `block accept` with detached threads and `async accept` with async call.
 For demonstration, person service and ... have been implemented as sample service.
 Also, auto tests via python and e2e have been provided in `tests` folder.

 ## Source code structure